cwi-foosball/foosball/README.md

 Note that for now, `foosballrasp-vm` uses an external server hosted at https://foosball.cwi.nl (so you need a vpn to access it if you are outside of the building).
 If you want to create an independent instance, you can use `foosballrasp-with-api-vm` instead to build a full website with the database, and `foosballrasp-extern-api-vm` if you want to use a local frontend but use the backend of https://foosball.cwi.nl (useful to share the same database but get a more recent GUI).

-### Install on a raspberry pi
+### Install on a raspberry pi from a basic NixOs install

-To install the OS on a raspberry pi, you need to follow the generic instructions to install NixOs on a raspberry pi [here](https://nixos.wiki/wiki/NixOS_on_ARM#Installation) (see also the page [dedicated to Model 3 B](https://nixos.wiki/wiki/NixOS_on_ARM/Raspberry_Pi_3) which is the one used at CWI).
+To install the OS on a raspberry pi (see also the next section for an alternative method), you need to follow the generic instructions to install NixOs on a raspberry pi [here](https://nixos.wiki/wiki/NixOS_on_ARM#Installation) (see also the page [dedicated to Model 3 B](https://nixos.wiki/wiki/NixOS_on_ARM/Raspberry_Pi_3) which is the one used at CWI).
 Some other ressources include [this tutorial](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi).

 Here is what I did exactly to install NixOs:
 - Download the image from https://hydra.nixos.org/build/195908591